edangx100/Marketing_Optimization/README.md

 This analysis applies a data-driven strategy to optimize revenue from direct marketing campaigns.
 Leveraging a dataset of 1,615 bank clients, **6 models** were trained and applied to identify high-propensity targets and assign optimal offers.

-The solution targets the top 15% of clients with personalized offers, achieving an expected revenue of **$699.54** from 96 targeted clients.
-95 clients (99.0% of targets) are assigned Consumer Loan offers, 1 client (1.0%) receives Credit Card offers, and 0 clients are assigned Mutual Fund offers due to lower expected revenue per client.
+The solution targets the top 15% of clients with personalized offers, achieving an expected revenue of **$691.39** from 96 targeted clients.
+All 96 clients (100.0% of targets) are assigned Consumer Loan offers due to higher expected revenue per client.

 ## Dataset Preparation
 Data from the `soc_dem`, `products`, `inflow`, and `sales` spreadsheets were merged to create a consolidated dataset of 1,615 bank clients for analysis.